cyrilchukwuebuka/central-bank-of-learnable/README.md

-# 🏦 CENTRAL BANK OF LEARNABLE
+# 🏦 CENTRAL BANK OF LEARNABLE API

-**Central Bank of Learnable** is a banking service platform that makes online banking seamless for their customers.
+[**Central Bank of Learnable**](https://github.com/cyrilchukwuebuka/central-bank-of-learnable) is a banking service platform that makes online banking seamless for their customers.

 ## BACKEND API ENDPOINTS
 Data can be fetched with any kind of methods you know (fetch API, Axios, ...)